-- ⇒ Never, ever drink alcohol if you are driving or cycling.
-This can't be stressed enough.
-Japan has a strict zero tolerance for both driving and cycling under the influence, and any amount of alcohol in your system will get you in a lot of trouble.
-A lot of schools arrange carpools, or a bus-taxi service to shuttle people around, and many of your co-workers will take the train home.
-Ask about transportation arrangements before the enkai, if you need a way to get home. - ⇒ Big enkai are usually in nice restaurants, so your co-workers will wear work clothes (business attire) to them.
-You can also change into something more relaxed after the main enkai has finished, either at the onsen or before the after-party.
-For smaller enkai the dress code is usually more relaxed.
-If you are unsure, just ask your co-workers beforehand. - ⇒ RSVPs for enkai are usually done via one of two methods.
+RSVPs for enkai are usually done via one of two methods.
 One way is a check sheet that is passed around the office, where you can check if you are going to the enkai, and also whether you will be driving.
 Another way is an RSVP slip on your desk, which you must fill in with your name, and circle whether or not you will attend, and whether or not you need transportation.
 You can ask your co-workers if you need help filling anything in.

-Enkai etiquette
+Enkai etiquette:

-- ⇒ Enkai start off with a short speech and some beer for the opening "kanpai" ("cheers!") ceremony.
+- ✓ Enkai starts off with a short speech and some beer for the opening "kanpai" ("cheers!") ceremony.
 Do not drink before the kanpai.
-Drinking before the kanpai is a huge enkai faux pas. - ⇒ It is OK to eat and drink during speeches (after the kanpai).
-However, try not to be too loud, and don't speak during speeches. - ⇒ An enkai usually ends with a "banzai" everybody will stand up to do it, so just follow everybody else! - ⇒ It's considered rude to talk about the enkai at work the next day.
+Drinking before the kanpai is a huge enkai faux pas. - ✓ It is OK to eat and drink during speeches (after the kanpai).
+However, try not to be too loud, and don't speak during speeches. - ✓ An enkai usually ends with a "banzai" everybody will stand up to do it, so just follow everybody else! - ✓ It's considered rude to talk about the enkai at work the next day.
 Enkai are events where co-workers can loosen up a bit and not worry, so don't bring up the events of the night, especially if it could cause embarrassment.

-Payment
+Payment:

 Enkai can be quite expensive, ranging between ¥4,000-10,000.
-Additionally, afterparties can be around ¥1,000-3,000 each.
+Additionally, after-parties can be around ¥1,000-3,000 each.
 Different schools handle payment differently.
-Some schools collect a monthly bill that goes towards enkai and you get reimbursed for the ones you don't go to, whereas others you pay as you go, and some do both.
+Some Schools collect a monthly bill that goes towards enkais and you get reimbursed for the ones you don't go to, whereas others you pay as you go, and some do both.